Why should I choose Spain?

 - UK or Irish passport holders who have completed secondary education overseas may be contacted at a later stage to assess their knowledge of Irish culture.

 What are the assistants' duties?

-Assistants may also be asked to participate in extra-curricular activities such as workshops, field trips, music and theatre performances, or sports events.
+Assistants help with the teaching of English.
+They may be asked to assist in classes of other subjects delivered in English, and to participate in extra-curricular activities such as workshops, field trips, music/theatre performances or sports events.

 Where can I go in Spain?

-There are posts available in all the Spanish "Comunidades autónomas" (autonomous regions), including Ceuta, Melilla and the Islas (the Canary and Balearic Islands), Efforts will be made to meet the applicants’ preferences, but their choices cannot be guaranteed.
+There are posts available in all the Spanish "Comunidades autónomas" (autonomous regions), including Ceuta, Melilla and the Canary and Balearic Islands.
+Efforts will be made to meet the applicants’ preferences, but their choices cannot be guaranteed.

 Will there be an Induction Course?

-You will be invited to a one/two-day induction course in late September or beginning of October.
-This course will include information on the administrative procedures required for living in Spain and offer ideas to be used in the classroom.
-It also allows plenty of time to meet other assistants.
+There will be an information session in Ireland in June and a one/two-day induction course in Spain in late September or beginning of October.
+This will include information on administrative procedures and provide training and offer ideas for the classroom.

 Closing date for receipt of applications is Monday 11 March 2019.